 - Engage union leaders/labour commissioner offices and bring them up to speed on company challenges, to avoid any future litigations or labour issues.

-Intervention 3: “P”repare BCP plan and proper strategy for organisational sustenance
+Intervention 3: “P”repare BCP plan and proper strategy for organizational sustenance

-- Help CEO in activating BCP task force and BCP plan and have regular meetings.
+- Help the CEO in activating the BCP task force and BCP plan and have regular meetings.

 - Set the tone for an open and timely discussion with Board members/Investors/Stakeholders and share the best, realistic and worst-case scenarios related to FY-21 target budget numbers (revenues, people expenses, Capex, etc.).

-- Proactively reach out to key stakeholders, share action plan and take their buy in to ensure cohesive and collaborative actions, and avoidance of impulsive decisions.
+- Proactively reach out to key stakeholders, share action plans and take their buy-in to ensure cohesive and collaborative actions, and avoidance of impulsive decisions.

 Intervention 4: “P”roactive cost-saving measures to protect jobs and your employer brand

-As a HR head, proactively initiating cost saving measures can avert large scale job cuts or loss of morale of your employees.
-Your CFO would be reworking on budgets/cash flows to support operations, hence it is critical to get a sign off from CEO/CFO on cost-saving measures.
+As an HR head, proactively initiating cost-saving measures can avert large-scale job cuts or loss of morale of your employees.
+Your CFO would be reworking budgets/cash flows to support operations, hence it is critical to get a sign-off from CEO/CFO on cost-saving measures.
 These initiatives can be executed in 2 phases, based on the severity of the crisis.

 - Hiring freeze to unleash untapped bandwidth in the organization.